qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/theme.md

     }

     Window>QLabel {
-        color: --ThemeColorPrimary;   /* Use the theme color of the component library */ }
+        color: --ThemeColorPrimary;   /* Use the theme color of qfluentwidgets */
+        font: 14px --FontFamilies;    /* Use the font families of qfluentwidgets */ }
     ```